-The major players operating in the anti-aging industry include The Procter & Gamble (P&G) Company, Nu Skin Enterprises Inc., Hologic Inc., Unilever Group, Pierre Fabre S.A, Galderma SA, Shiseido Company Limited, Candela Corporation, and Home Skinovations Ltd.
+Key players in the market include The Procter & Gamble (P&G) Company, Nu Skin Enterprises Inc., Hologic Inc., Unilever Group, Pierre Fabre S.A, Galderma SA, Shiseido Company Limited, Candela Corporation, and Allergan plc.